Carriage dispute: Proposed legislation

 Some legislators have sought to dampen the effects of carriage disputes on subscribers by giving more power to the Federal Communications Commission.
 In 2010, then Senator John Kerry introduced draft legislation that would have given the FCC more oversight responsibility, with the power to monitor negotiations and impose binding arbitration if it deems discussions between broadcasters and distributors are not being carried out in good faith.[13]
 In 2013, Representatives Anna Eshoo and Zoe Lofgren introduced the Video CHOICE (Consumers Have Options in Choosing Entertainment) Act, which would have enabled the FCC to prohibit channel blackouts during a dispute.
 The bill would also have prohibited broadcast channels from negotiating for carriage of its non-broadcast channels.

 On the same day the Video CHOICE legislation was introduced, Representative Steve Scalise reintroduced legislation first drafted in 2011: the Next Generation Television Marketplace Act.
 The legislation, more far-reaching than CHOICE, would have repealed key provisions of the 1992 Cable Television Consumer Protection and Competition Act, including "must carry" and retransmission consent requirements, as well as compulsory copyright licenses stemming from 1976 copyright law.
 The legislative intent was that carriage negotiations for broadcast stations should play out on the same terms as those for non-terrestrial channels.
 Both bills, while given only narrow chances of passage, were generally welcomed by distributors and criticized by broadcasters.

 A similar measure, The Modern Television Act of 2019, was introduced by Scalise and Representatives Anna G. Eshoo.
 The measure would repeal retransmission consent but not the must-carry rule, and would require distributors to carry a signal for up to 60 days after a contract has expired.

+In January 2024, the Federal Communications Commission sought public comment on whether the agency should require carriers to provide rebates to compensate subscribers for blackouts.
+FCC Chairwoman Jessica Rosenworcel argued that blackouts amount to consumer bait and switch, with carriers delivering fewer channels than they promised when subscribers signed up.
+Commissioner Nathan Simington disagreed, contending that most blackouts are too innocuous to bother with.
+"And does the sports fan who was deeply impacted and personally offended by the blackout feel satisfied with a rebate that gives him change back from a Costco hot dog?"
+Also dissenting was the American Television Alliance, which argued that blackouts represent the efforts of service providers to save subscribers from ever higher subscription fees due to rising retransmission costs.